bics-rug/act-toolchain-build/README-bundle.md

  - sproute
  - phyDB
  - rect2lef
- - xyce (with MPI)
+ - xyce
  - actsim (with xyce)
  - magic (requires X11 and OpenGL)
  - irsim (requires X11 and OpenGL)

 ## tools to come

- - verilog AMS support for xyce
+ - verilog AMS support for xyce (only on demand)
+ - MPI support for xyce (only on demand)
  - dali
  - BiPart ?